Sigma Capricorni

-This object is an evolved, K-type giant star with a stellar classification of K2 III.
+This is an evolved, K-type giant star with a stellar classification of K2 III.
 Having exhausted the supply of hydrogen at its core, it has expanded and now has around 67.5 times the girth of the Sun.
 The star is about 60.5 million years old with 6.3 times the mass of the Sun.
 It is radiating 1,392 times the luminosity of the Sun from its swollen photosphere at an effective temperature of 4,292 K.

 A magnitude 9.43 visual companion is at an angular separation of 55.90 arcsecond along a position angle of 179°, as of 2016.